 Likewise, we utilize public-facing Tableau dashboards to inform and align our work with the institution's mission and statewide momentum points.
-For example, the Guided Pathways Strategies momentum point dashboard by ethnicity is used in GPS and College Council to help guide the work of the completion teams (STEM Pathway Team Presentation to College Council).
+For example, the Guided Pathways Momentum Points with full ethnicity dashboard is used in GPS and College Council to help guide the work of the completion teams (STEM Pathway Team Presentation to College Council).

 As a public, open-entry institution, BC is committed to establishing goals that meet the needs of the community it serves in an innovative and equitable manner.
 An example of this commitment occurred in 2019 when BC conducted an environmental scan in response to its mission of providing opportunities for students to attain certificates, workplace skills, and preparation for transfer.
 This scan identified a pressing need for physical therapist assistants in Kern County, prompting BC to develop a comprehensive needs assessment for an AS degree program in Physical Therapist Assistant.
 Subsequently, the program received state approval and commenced in Spring 2022.
-Another example is the development of the Persistence Dashboard, discussed in detail in Standard 2.5, which led to the implementation of Persistence Institution-Set Standards (AIQ Apr.
-9, 2024 Vote on ISS Persistence; ISS Table including persistence-placeholder).
+Another example is the implementation of Persistence Institutional-Set Standards, (AIQ Apr.
+9, 2024 Vote on ISS Persistence), supported by persistence data in the Guided Pathway Momentum Points Dashboard, discussed in detail in Standard 2.5.
+ISS Table including persistence-placeholder.